KeyboardKit/KeyboardKitPro/README.md

 class KeyboardController: KeyboardInputViewController {}
 ```

-This gives your controller access to new lifecycle functions, observable state, services, and much more.

 KeyboardKit Pro will by default use a standard ``SystemKeyboard`` with an ``EmojiKeyboard``.
-If you just want to use this standard view, just call `setupPro` without specifying a custom view:
+To use this standard view, just call `setupPro` without specifying a custom view:

 ```swift
 func viewDidLoad() {